vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

     az dt twin relationship delete -n adt-az220-training-{your-id} --twin-id factory_1 --relationship-id factory_1_has_cave_1
     ```

+    > **NOTE**: This command requires the relationship ID value for the relationship that you created.
+To view a relationship ID in the Azure Digital Twins Explorer, select the relationship and review the displayed properties.
+Update the command above with the relationship ID displayed in the Explorer before running the command.

-    Notice that this command requires the relationship ID.
-You can view the relationship IDs for a given twin.
+    You can also use Azure CLI to view relationship IDs for a given twin.
 For example, to view the relationship IDs for **factory_1**, you can enter the following command:

     ```powershell
     az dt twin relationship list -n adt-az220-training-{your-id} --twin-id factory_1